-This year has been extraordinary and challenging for many people.
-Our students and staff have been fantastic in their response to the pandemic, and we are proud to have continued teaching and learning throughout - both online and face-to-face on our Covid-secure campuses.
+Our students and staff have been fantastic in their response to the pandemic, and we are delighted to be welcoming you to our campuses for the new academic year.

-In making these plans, the health and safety of our students, staff and the local community remains paramount.
-We know that the situation may change - we will move forward in a way that is Covid-safe and allows us to take account of any changes in the national or local picture.
+We know that the Covid-19 situation may change, if this is the case, we have plans in place that will enable us to move forward in a way that is Covid-safe and allows us to take account of any changes in the national or local picture.